fabiojo7777777/httpmock/README.md

 11. Access http://localhost.dinamico.com to view the google page proxied and to get offline stubs
 12. Stop tool clicking on "X"

-# 1.2 Running Offline mode showcase in Eclipse IDE:
+# 1.2 Running Offline mode showcase at Eclipse IDE:
 1. Run Online mode showcase at once
 2. Click on Run Configurations...
 3. Right click on Java Application